VCTLabs/vc_mipi_nvidia/yocto_migration_plan.rst

 Initial effort
 --------------

-* start with current Jetpack version => 32.5.0
+* start with latest Jetpack version suppported by driver => 32.7.x

-* start with corresponding meta-tegra branch => dunfell-l4t-r32.5.0
+  + 32.7 is marked experimental; roll back to 32.6.1 if necessary

-  (which really seems to be 32.5.2)
+* start with corresponding meta-tegra branch => oe4t-patches-l4t-r32.7.3

-* rebase vc-mipi camera patches on corresponding linux-tegra-4.9 jetpack branch
+  + this is linux-tegra-4.9  (not 5.10)

-* add rebased patches to yocto kernel recipe
+* rebase vc-mipi camera patches as needed on corresponding linux-tegra-4.9 jetpack branch
-* make new recipe for user-space application
+* add rebased patches to yocto kernel recipe (meta-sb3d), make new recipe for user-space app (potentially json-server or other deps)
 * document yocto workflow for kernel/user-app

 .. note:: Turns out l4t-graphics-demos_32.5.1 pkg is broken on the dunfell-l4t-r32.5.0